Blog How to Automate Employee Onboarding (Step-by-Step Guide for Modern Teams)

 Step 6: Automate 30-60-90 Day Follow-Ups

-Onboarding does not end after the first week.
+Onboarding does not end after the first week (and neither does offboarding when the time comes).
 Without structured follow-ups, early misalignment goes unnoticed until performance issues surface.
 Automating 30-60-90 day follow-ups ensures consistent check-ins, timely feedback, and alignment between employees and managers.

 • Scheduled Check-In Milestones: Automated reminders trigger structured check-ins at 30, 60, and 90 days to assess progress and engagement.

-• Standardised Feedback Collection: Employees and managers provide input through guided forms, ensuring consistency and actionability.
+• Standardized Feedback Collection: Employees and managers provide input through guided forms, ensuring consistency and actionability.

 • Early Performance Expectation Alignment: Role objectives and success metrics are reviewed and confirmed during each milestone.